PlaceOS/docs/how-to/svg-map-creation.md

 ### Step 10 - Adding Bookable Rooms

 In a new layer, using the “rectangle tool” begin create overlay for room bookings (bookable rooms), ensure the over layer is between 40%- 60% black.
 Room layer should be on a layer below lines (for appearances to look neater).
 Name layer “room bookings”.

 ### Step 11 - Booking ID's

 In this layer “room bookings” you will be required to give room ids, usually provided by the client.
 Clients usually give the room ids/ specification to which they would like.
-Capitalised or lower case, room and level number order etc... but all rooms should be labeled according to the following “area- level. room number-status”.
+Capitalised or lower case, room and level number order etc. but all rooms should be labeled according to the following “area- level. room number-status”.

 :::tip
 IMPORTANT: All IDs MUST start with a LETTER (i.e. must not start with a number or other character).